Pre-service Firefighter Education and Training

 Applicants are expected to attend a group orientation session prior to the beginning of the first semester in September or January semesters.

-Physical Fitness: Students must be physically fit to participate.
+Students must be physically fit to participate.
+Students must successfully pass the Georgian College medical screening test.
 A medical clearance form must be completed by a physician prior to semester 1.
 A waiver and informed consent indicating the ability to perform the physical fitness and physical duties is required for firefighter training.
 During the orientation process students will be required to confirm that they are not affected by acrophobia (fear of heights) and claustrophobia (fear of confined space).
 If you are unsure of your health status or phobias, you should consult your doctor prior to entering the program as these may preclude you from gaining employment in firefighting.

 The fire service has very specific standards for vision and hearing requirements.
 Although not a requirement of the program, students should understand that the below vision and hearing standards are a requirement for employment as a firefighter.

-Vision: Uncorrected Visual Acuity should be at least (20/30) binocularly (both eyes).
-Corrected Visual Acuity should be at least (20/20) binocularly.
+Vision: NFPA 1582 outlines the vision and hearing requirements firefighter candidates must meet.
+Minimum requirement for visual acuity is 20/30 corrected or 20/40 uncorrected, both eyes tested together.
 There are additional minimum requirements regarding refractive surgery farsightedness (hyperopia), colour vision, depth perception and peripheral vision.
 No marked degree of color blindness is permitted.

 A hiring municipality or fire department may have additional special requirements for those entering a career as a firefighter.
 Students wishing to pursue such careers should ensure that they will be able to meet the physical and educational requirements before enrolling.